ICLAD-Hackathon/ICLAD-Hackathon-2025/create-new-vm.md

-# â˜ï¸ GCP VM Setup with VNC and Docker for ICLAD Hackathon
+# GCP VM Setup with VNC and Docker for ICLAD Hackathon

 This guide provides detailed instructions to launch a GCP virtual machine, install a VNC server, configure the environment, and prepare for the ICLAD Hackathon.

 ---

-## ðŸ”‘ Step 1: Create a VM Instance on GCP
+## Step 1: Create a VM Instance on GCP

 ### 1. Login and Create VM
 - Log in to [Google Cloud Console](https://console.cloud.google.com/) with your username and password.